Young Judaea: Summer camps

 Tel Yehudah allows teens going in to the 9th grade, 10th grade, 11th grade, and 12th grade to attend.
 Although some YJ camps age group programs overlap with the ages at Tel Yehudah.
-For example, Camp Judaea still has Bogrim and Tilkun Olam/ Chalutzim while TY starts its first 2 years, many campers either choose to waive the first and/or second year of TY to finish their camps programming, or they can choose to go during another session, (bloc at TY).
+For example, Camp Judaea still has Bogrim and Tikkun Olam/ Chalutzim while TY starts its first 2 years, many campers either choose to waive the first and/or second year of TY to finish their camps programming, or they can choose to go during another session, (bloc at TY).

 Camp Tel Yehudah, the national teen leadership Camp in Barryville, New York.
 Programs there include Alumim (Jewish/Israeli history and development of a Jewish Identity for entering 9th graders), Yachad (community building for entering 10th graders), Hadracha (leadership and activism for entering 11th graders), and Alternative Summer Break (an immersive community service program open to rising 10th–12th graders).
 Tel Yehudah has two sessions that are each three and a half weeks long.

 The Alumim age group includes two days of hiking, one day of rafting on the Delaware River, and a one-day trip to a big city (often either Philadelphia or New York City).
 The Yachad age group includes the choice of a four-day kayaking, hiking, biking, photography or volunteering trip in Manhattan.
 The Hadracha age group goes to Washington, D.C. for four days on "Day on the Hill" to meet with national leaders and representatives and discuss specific modern-day issues, as well as national advocacy organizations.

 Israel programs

 As a Zionist movement, Israel trips are a crucial part of the Young Judaea experience.
 Youth entering 11th–12th grade can spend several weeks in Israel through Gesher Israel.

 Recent high school graduates can also apply to spend 9 months on the Young Judaea Year Course in Israel program.
 Young Judaeans participating in Young Judaea Year Course are often able to transfer credits received on Year Course to their college.
 The basic Year Course program is broken up into sections with participants spending four months living in Jerusalem, four months living in Tel Aviv with the option to spend two of those months participating in Marva, training and serving as a junior medic, volunteering, interning, living on a kibbutz, and finally one month exploring special interests around the country.
 Young Judaea Year Course differentiates itself from most other movement freshman year abroad programs by immersing participants in Israeli life.
 Participants are encouraged to become part of Israeli society for their year in Israel.
 There are also many specialty tracks catering to participants' hobbies or interests, including fitness and business.

-Young Judaea alumni founded Kibbutz Ketura together with members of the Israeli scouts in 1973.
+Young Judaea alumni founded Kibbutz Ketura together with members of the Hebrew Scouts in 1973.